ktorio/ktor-klip/proposals/0001-dependency-injection.md

 Normally, validation occurs when calling `resolve()` in the application.
 This will make an attempt to find the instance of the expected type in the instance repository.
 If nothing was declared for this type, then it will throw an exception `DependencyMissingException`, unless otherwise implemented by a custom provider.
+During declaration, there is also a risk of running into a deadlock from a circular reference, which warrants its own validation with a sub-type of the missing dependency exception.

 Runtime dependency resolution allows for added flexibility; however, it can lead to some frustration when the application fails due to missing dependencies.
 For this, some DI frameworks have introduced compile-time checking to